 Your keto and gluten-free classic British pork pies are ready to be savored!
 Ideally serve them at room temperature, to be eaten by hand, or along side some mustard, tomato chutney, pickles or a light leafy salad.

-British pork pies are also a great addition to a cheese board: place the sliced pork pies next to the cheese and enjoy!
+British pork pies are also a great addition to a charcuterie board: cut a pork pie in slices for a beautiful display!

 Making these gluten-free pork pies is undoubtedly a lot of work.
 It’s good to know that they freeze well – so much so that they are usually sold in the frozen section of the groceries.
 It’s great to have a freezer packed with keto pork pies for a quick meal or snack!